shanep/ghclass/README.md

 # ghclass

 1. Clone this repo: ```git clone https://github.com/shanep/ghclass && cd ghclass```
-2. mkdir build && cd build && cmake .. && make
+2. `./build-release.sh`
+3. The executable ghc should be in the top level build directory ready to use
-3. Install ghclass into your local path and enjoy!
+4. Install `ghc` in your path e.x. `$HOME/bin`
 4. Run the exe to get the help message

 ## Overview